Detroit River - Western Lake Erie CWMA

 International Wildlife Refuge Alliance

-Michigan Department of Natural Resources
+Michigan Department of Natural Resources, Wildlife Division

 Monroe Conservation District

-The Nature Conservancy in Michigan
+The Nature Conservancy, Michigan

 U.S. Fish and Wildlife Service, Detroit River International Wildlife Refuge